LanGuo/ST3_plugin_SmartdownPreview/README.md

 # sublime text 3 plugin for previewing Smartdown content during editing
-Using http://smartdown.site to render content by encoding content as base64 data:URI string.
+Using http://smartdown.site to render Smartdown content by encoding content as base64 data:URI string.

 Installation:
 - Create a folder in the packages directory called “SmartDownPreview”.